The Clinical and Health Psychology Clinic

 Who are we?

-The University of Florida Psychology Clinic is a psychological service, training, and research center that provides evaluations and treatments for patients with a variety of problems.
+The Clinical and Health Psychology Clinic is a psychological service, training, and research center that provides evaluations and treatments for patients with a variety of problems.
 In addition, we offer cognitive and diagnostic assessments for a number of issues.

-The UF Psychology Clinic also provides general mental health services for adjustment and phase of life issues (e.g., divorce, family discord) as well as treatment in specialty areas such as anxiety, depression, childhood behavior problems to name just a few.
+The Clinical and Health Psychology Clinic also provides general mental health services for adjustment and phase of life issues (e.g., divorce, family discord) as well as treatment in specialty areas such as anxiety, depression, childhood behavior problems to name just a few.

 Our therapists provide services with and/or under the supervision of licensed, UF faculty, psychologists in the Department of Clinical and Health Psychology, in the College of Public Health and Health Professions.

-The UF Psychology Clinic is designed to provide high quality services to patients and to gain information that will contribute to the further understanding and treatment of other individuals who experience similar concerns.
+The Clinical and Health Psychology Clinic is designed to provide high quality services to patients and to gain information that will contribute to the further understanding and treatment of other individuals who experience similar concerns.

 How can our Psychologists help?